puzzlef/pagerank-levelwise-dynamic/README.md

 Indeed, **dynamic levelwise** pagerank is **faster** than the *static* approach for many batch sizes.

-All outputs are saved in [out](out/) and a small part of the output is listed here.
+All outputs are saved in [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].
 For previous experiments, see [branches].